Minsky's: Production history

-Minsky's began previews at the Ahmanson Theater on January 21, 2009, officially opened on February 6, 2009, and ran through March 1, 2009.
+Minsky's began previews at the Ahmanson Theatre on January 21, 2009, officially opened on February 6, 2009, and ran through March 1, 2009.
 Directed and choreographed by Casey Nicholaw, it starred Christopher Fitzgerald as Billy Minsky, Katharine Leonard as Mary Sumner, George Wendt as Randolph Sumner, and Rachel Dratch in the comedic role of Beula.
 Costume design was by Gregg Barnes, and lighting design by Ken Billington.
 In March 2010, the production won LA Drama Critics Awards for Music Direction, Musical Score, and Costume Design.

 Producers Kevin McCollum and Bob Boyett had said that they planned to bring the musical to Broadway during the 2009–10 season.
 The producers will "refine" the show before Broadway.
 However, as of June 2011, it had not transferred to Broadway.
 WhatsOnStage.com reported in June 2009 that the musical would open in the West End "in late 2010 or early 2011."